 This drama/ comedy starring Donal O’Kelly as “Bimbo” Reeves gives a lighthearted insight into the world of food trucks.

-Directed by Stephen Frears, the plot follows Bimbo who is sacked from the bakery where he works and decides to run his own food truck.
+The plot follows Bimbo who is sacked from the bakery where he works and decides to run his own food truck.

-This is another one of those Irish films that’s easy to watch and that delivers a clatter of belly laughs throughout.
+This is another one of those good Irish films that’s easy to watch and that delivers a clatter of belly laughs throughout.

 9. Barry Lyndon